Oil Prices Gain On Improving Market Signals

-Oil prices rose Wednesday amid ongoing optimism that production cuts have shown some success in bringing down global inventories.
+Oil prices rose to a four-month high on Wednesday, boosted by optimism that production cuts have brought down global inventories as demand remains steady.

 Continue Reading Below